 If you have any questions regarding your recharacterizations, please do not hesitate contacting a member of your Barber Financial Group advisor team while there is still time (albeit not much) to discuss the best course of action you could take during the last few weeks of the year.

-If you are not a current client of Barber Financial Group and would like a second opinion on your retirement accounts, please fill out the form below and one of our advisors will contact you.
+If you are not a current client of Barber Financial Group and would like a second opinion on your retirement accounts, schedule a complimentary consultation below.